reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

   auto: 0074-stack
 ---

-Spring always had good support for database access technologies built on top of JDBC.
+AWS provides the RDS service for relational databases.
+[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws) .
+Spring Framework always had good support for database access technologies built on top of JDBC.
 By configuring the datasource through dependency injection and by the use of JdbcTemplates, the application code is decoupled from any database specific constructs.
 Spring Cloud AWS uses the same principles to provide integration with AWS RDS service through the jdbc module.

-In this post, we will look at using Spring Cloud AWS to integrate with AWS RDS service.

-A majority of the applications work with data which is persisted to a database.
-Databases come in various shapes and types.
-AWS provides the RDS service for relational databases.
-[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws)
-Spring Cloud is a suite of projects containing many of the services required to make an application cloud-native by conforming to the [12-Factor](https://12factor.net/) principles.

-[Spring Cloud for Amazon Web Services(AWS)](https://spring.io/projects/spring-cloud-aws) is a sub-project of [Spring Cloud](https://spring.io/projects/spring-cloud) which makes it easy to integrate with AWS services using Spring idioms and APIs familiar to Spring developers.

-In this article, we will look at using Spring Cloud AWS for interacting with AWS [Simple Queue Service (SQS)](https://aws.amazon.com/sqs/) with the help of some basic concepts of the queue and messaging along with code examples.
+In this article, we will look at using the Spring Cloud AWS JDBC module of Spring Cloud AWS to integrate with AWS RDS service with the help of some basic concepts of the AWS RDS service along with code examples.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/aws/springcloudrds" %}